hiddenSymmetries/simsopt/discrete_adjoint_2506_plan.md

   - This confirms the next exact benchmark bottleneck is the plain forward VMEC residual solve, not Jacobian tracing/plumbing in the outer SciPy path.
+  - Cleaned up `examples/2_Intermediate/QH_fixed_resolution_jax.py` so its
+    pre/post reporting path now uses the same concrete forward solve and concrete residual callable as the production SciPy residual path when the discrete backend is active.
+  - That removes a large amount of wasted work from the exact benchmark shell
+    runtime: the script now reaches `Solver settings`, `Quasisymmetry objective before optimization`, and `Total objective before optimization` quickly on the exact QH setup instead of stalling in a tape-building `_solve_state(...)` call before the solve begins.